Learning to Adopt Generative AI: Related Literature

 \subsection{Digital Divide}

-The digital divide refers to disparities in access to, capability with, and effective use of information and communication technologies (ICT) among individuals from diverse backgrounds \citep{vassilakopoulou2023bridging, oecd2001understanding}.
-As a critical societal issue, it has been extensively researched (see reviews by \cite{vassilakopoulou2023bridging, lythreatis2022digital, scheerder2017determinants, riggins2005digital}), with key references summarized in Appendix Table \ref{tab:digitaldivide}.
-Owing to its complex, multidimensional nature, the digital divide manifests at three distinct levels \citep{wei2011conceptualizing, dewan2005digital}: (1) the first-level digital access divide, concerning inequalities in access to ICT; (2) the second-level digital capability divide, addressing disparities in the ability to effectively use ICT among those with access; and (3) the third-level digital outcome divide, describing differences in outcomes due to variations in access, usage patterns, and other related factors \citep{wei2011conceptualizing}.
+The digital divide refers to the disparities in access to, capability with, and effective use of information and communication technologies (ICT) among individuals from diverse backgrounds \citep{vassilakopoulou2023bridging, oecd2001understanding}.
+As a critical societal issue, it has been extensively investigated (see reviews by \cite{vassilakopoulou2023bridging, lythreatis2022digital, scheerder2017determinants, dewan2005digital}), with key references summarized in Appendix Table \ref{tab:digitaldivide}.
+Reflecting its complex, multidimensional nature, the digital divide manifests at three distinct levels \citep{wei2011conceptualizing, dewan2005digital}: (1) the first-level \textit{access} divide, concerning inequalities in access to ICT; (2) the second-level \textit{capability} divide, addressing disparities in the ability to effectively use ICT among those with access; and (3) the third-level \textit{outcome} divide, describing differences in outcomes due to variations in access, usage patterns, and other related factors \citep{wei2011conceptualizing}.